 Aims & Scope

 LGBT Health is the premier peer-reviewed journal dedicated to promoting optimal healthcare for millions of sexual and gender minority persons worldwide by focusing specifically on health while maintaining sufficient breadth to encompass the full range of relevant biopsychosocial and health policy issues.
-This Journal aims to promote greater awareness of the health concerns particular to each sexual minority population, and to improve availability and delivery of culturally appropriate healthcare services.
+This Journal aims to promote greater awareness of the health concerns particular to each sexual and gender minority population, and to improve availability and delivery of culturally appropriate healthcare services.
 LGBT Health also encourages further research and increased funding in this critical but currently underserved domain.
 The Journal provides a much-needed authoritative source and international forum in all areas pertinent to LGBT health and healthcare services.
 Contributions from all continents are solicited including Asia and Africa which are currently underrepresented in sex research.

 LGBT Health facilitates and supports the efforts of researchers, clinicians, academics, and policymakers to work toward improved health status and healthcare delivery for all segments of the LGBT community and other sexual or gender minorities.
 Spanning a broad array of disciplines, the Journal brings together the research, clinical, and health advocacy communities to overcome barriers to healthcare and other current challenges, as well as to expand options for treatment and prevention.